Apply Different Configurations

 - 3 minutes to read

-The eXpressApp Framework generates configuration files for both Windows Forms (App.config) and ASP.NET Web (Web.config).
+The eXpressApp Framework generates configuration files for both Windows Forms (App.config) and ASP.NET Web Forms (Web.config).
 These files contain information that an application reads at runtime such as database connection strings, modules list, paths to important folders, and so on.
 In Windows Forms applications, some configuration parameters can be different for different application solution modes (e.g., Debug or Release).
 For instance, the UserModelDiffsLocation and TraceLogLocation parameters must be set to the ApplicationDataFolder value when managing the application life cycle via the ClickOnce technique.
 Thus, you have to modify configuration files each time an application is built in another mode.
 You can also create configuration files for each possible application solution mode, and copy it to the application project when needed.
 However, both of these approaches are inconvenient.
 This topic shows two convenient approaches to using the appropriate configuration files in different scenarios.

 Specify a Configuration File via the Project Properties Window